Maxodie/SuperCoolFightingGame/README.md

-# • GAME ACCESS •
+# GAME ACCESS

 To access and launch the game, please go to SuperCoolFightingGame > bin > Release > SuperCoolFightingGame.exe

-# • GAME RULES •
+# GAME RULES

 Super Cool Fighting Game is, well, a fighting game.
 You can select a Character among the many available and face off against the computer, which will randomly select its Character.
 Each turn, you are granted the choice to Attack, Defend or use your Special Ability.
 After you've made your decision, the computer will make its own, and the actions will then be executed.
 Be careful to wisely choose your actions, as they have a specific priority order in which they are executed.
 With that said, once a Character's HP reaches 0, they are considered dead, and the last player to die wins the round!
 You're free to play as many rounds as you wish and experiment with the range of Characters available, as the game automatically restarts once a round ends.

-# • CHARACTERS & ABILITIES •
+# CHARACTERS & ABILITIES

-Characters all have a class, which defines their purpose, design or main playstyle, Health Points (HP) and Attack Points (AP).
+Characters all have a class, which defines their purpose, design or main playstyle, Health Points *(HP)* and Attack Points *(AP)*.
 They also each have their own Special Ability which they can use in combat.
 Aside from using their Special Ability, all Characters can Attack or Defend during their turn.

 **Attack** : Deal damage to the enemy equivalent to your AP.
 **Defend** : Reduce incoming damage by 1 for the turn.